Georgy Lvov: Head of the provisional government

 During the February Revolution and the abdication of Nicholas II, emperor of Russia, Lvov was made head of the provisional government founded by the Duma on 2 March 1917.

 During his first weeks as prime minister, Lvov presided over a series of fleeting reforms which sought to radically liberalise Russia.
 Universal adult suffrage was introduced, freedoms of press and speech were granted, capital punishment abolished, and all legal restrictions of religion, class and race were removed.
 In late March, a delegation of women suffragettes planned to lobby Lvov for the right of women to vote in local government elections.
 Expecting a strenuous battle, the suffragettes were shocked to learn that Lvov had already granted women the right to vote, saying "Why shouldn't women vote? [...]
 Surely, with universal suffrage there can be no reason to exclude women".
 Lvov's reforms helped create a new culture of democracy in Russia.
 One peasant from Penza province changed his surname to Lvov, and another to 'Demakratov'.

 Unable to rally sufficient support, he resigned in July 1917 in favour of his Minister of War, Alexander Kerensky.

 After the October Revolution he settled in Tyumen.
 In the winter of 1917 he was arrested and transferred to Yekaterinburg.
-Three months later, Lvov and two other prisoners (Lopukhin and Prince Golitsyn) were released before the court under a written undertaking not to leave the place.
+Three months later, Lvov and two other prisoners (Lopukhin and Prince Nikolai Golitsyn) were released before the court under a written undertaking not to leave the place.
 The local war commissar, Filipp Goloshchekin, intended to execute Lvov and the other prisoners, but was ordered not to by Isaac Steinberg, the People's Commissar for Justice, a Left-Socialist Revolutionary while they were still in coalition with the Bolsheviks.
 Lvov immediately left Yekaterinburg, made his way to Omsk, occupied by the anti-Bolshevik Czechoslovak Legion.
 The Provisional Siberian Government, headed by Pyotr Vologodsky, was formed in Omsk and instructed Lvov to leave for the United States (since it was believed that this country was capable of providing the fastest and most effective assistance to anti-Bolshevik forces) to meet with President Woodrow Wilson and other statesmen to inform them on the aims of the anti-Soviet forces and receiving assistance from former allies of Russia in the First World War.
 In October 1918 he travelled to the United States but was late as in November of the same year the First World War ended and preparations began for the peace conference in Paris, where the centre of world politics moved.

 Having failed to achieve any practical results in the United States, Lvov departed to France, where in 1918–1920 he was at the head of the Russian political meeting in Paris.
 He was at the source of the labor exchanges system to help Russian emigrants, transferred to their disposal the funds of Zemgor, stored in the National Bank of the United States.
 Later he left politics, living in Paris in poverty, working at handicraft and writing his memoirs.
 Georgy Lvov died in Paris, France on 7 March 1925 at the age of 63.